 You might want to join a caregivers’ support group during the early stages of Parkinson’s.
 It can be helpful to anticipate the challenges of caregiving as the disease progresses.
 If you need individual counseling, ask your doctor for a referral for a mental health professional or psychotherapist.

-Another member stressed the importance of using whatever resources are available: “My father has a variety of caregiver providers: (1) VA benefits, (2) hospice, (3) private caregivers, and (4) friends who take care of my dad while also taking my mom away for a few hours of rest and away time, and (5) the family takes turns spending a few days a month.
+Likewise, make sure you make use of all the financial and social resources available to you.
+A member of MyParkinsonsTeam stressed the importance of using whatever resources are available: “My father has a variety of caregiver providers: (1) VA benefits, (2) hospice, (3) private caregivers, and (4) friends who take care of my dad while also taking my mom away for a few hours of rest and away time, and (5) the family takes turns spending a few days a month.
 This supports Mom and Dad.”

 You might also talk with a social worker about other avenues for intermittent, part-time, or full-time home care that may be available.
 If caregiving is becoming overwhelming, it’s important to talk with your health care team about the difficult decision of moving a loved one into a nursing home or care facility.